hallambaker/Mathematical-Mesh/Outputs/Documents/Generated/SchemaMesh.md

 ###Classes describing keys

-###Structure: PublicKey
+###Structure: KeyData

-The PublicKey class is used to describe public key pairs and trust assertions associated with a public key.
+The KeyData class is used to describe public key pairs and trust assertions associated with a public key.

 <dl>